Gota7/NitroTools/NitroStudio/README.md

 ## Known Bugs
 * Cannot edit placeholders.
 * Cannot edit nodes that have a fileID out of index.
-* Stream Player and Stream Info can't be edited yet.
-(Not implemented)

 ## Credits
 Given in the about tab of the program.